adamslieke/adams-lieke-starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.springbokagency.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include online marketing analytics, data engineering and racebiking.
+bio: My interests include online marketing analytics, data engineering, stakeholder management and racebiking.

 # Interests to show in About widget
 interests:
 - Online Marketing analytics
 - Data Engineering
+- Stakeholder management
-- Sentiment analysis
+- Racebiking

 # Education to show in About widget
 education: